Herro Mustafa: Early life and education

 Mustafa was born in Erbil, in Kurdistan Region, Iraq, to a Kurdish family and spent two years of her childhood in a refugee camp.
 Mustafa's family story was the subject of the documentary film American Herro.
 She is multilingual and speaks English, Kurdish, Arabic, Turkish, Spanish and Greek.

 Mustafa's family sought asylum in the United States in 1976.
 Her father was a Kurdish political activist and an opponent of the regime of Saddam Hussein.
-The family was taken in by Zion Lutheran Church at Minot, North Dakota in 1976.
+The family was taken in by Zion Lutheran Church at Minot, North Dakota, in 1976.

 Mustafa graduated from Minot High School in 1991 and earned her undergraduate degree from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1995 where she studied national security and the Middle East.
 She also received a master's degree in international relations from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1997.

 Career

 After graduation, she directed a non-governmental organization for Kurdish studies in the U.S., traveled to Bosnia to supervise provincial elections and served as the Senior Editor for the Emirates Center for Strategic Studies and Research in Abu Dhabi, United Arab Emirates.

 Mustafa joined the United States Foreign Service in 1999 and served in Athens (as a Political Officer for human rights and trafficking), Beirut (as a consular official), Washington, D.C. (as Iran desk officer at the National Security Council under Elliot Abrams), and special assistant to Secretary of State Condoleezza Rice and Under Secretary of State for Political Affairs William J. Burns, and Iraq (as Coalition Provisional Authority coordinator for Nineveh under L. Paul Bremer).

 Mustafa was senior advisor on the Middle East to Vice President Joe Biden from March 2009 to 2011.

-Mustafa once served as Political Minister Counselor at the United States Embassy in India, and has been Deputy Chief of Mission at the United States Embassy in Portugal since July 2016.
+Mustafa once served as political minister counselor at the United States embassy in India, and has been Deputy Chief of Mission at the United States Embassy in Portugal from July 2016 to January 2017.

+She carries the rank of Minister Counselor.

-Ambassador to Portugal
+United States ambassador to Portugal

-Mustafa was United States chargée d'affaires in Portugal (i.e. acting Ambassador) from the end of Robert A. Sherman's term as Ambassador on January 20, 2017 to August 25, 2017, when she was replaced by George Edward Glass also as Ambassador.
+Mustafa was United States chargée d'affaires in Portugal (i.e. acting ambassador) from the end of Robert A. Sherman's term as Ambassador on January 20, 2017 to August 25, 2017, when she was replaced by George Edward Glass also as ambassador.
 She drew notice for being a Muslim former refugee serving the Donald Trump administration.

-Ambassador to Bulgaria
+United States ambassador to Bulgaria

-In June 2019, President Donald Trump nominated Mustafa to be the ambassador to Bulgaria.
+In June 2019, President Donald Trump nominated Mustafa to be the United States ambassador to Bulgaria.
 Her nomination was unanimously confirmed by the Senate on September 26, 2019.
 She presented her credentials to President Rumen Radev on October 18, 2019.
+She served until March 1, 2023.